aishwaryadherange/cache-invader/README.md

 ## What is this, and how does it work?

-It's a demonstration of the fact that cross-domain caching, as currently implemented in most or all major browsers, is a significant privacy hole, leaking information about the user's browsing history.
+It is a demonstration of the fact that cross-domain caching, as currently implemented in most or all major browsers, is a significant privacy hole, leaking information about the user's browsing history.

 ### A similar, recently fixed attack involving link styling